scotthitch/wordle_solver/README.md

 The final answer will be displayed in the list of possible words.

-- You first be shown a list of all possible words
+- You'll first be shown a list of all possible words
 - You will then be given a 'best guess' word to cut down this list
 - Some of the words in this list aren't valid in wordle.
 So there is a y/n prompt for if a word is valid
 - If a word is invalid, you'll be given a new reccomendation